moriline/AMocaccino/README.md

 AMocaccino
 ======

-Android library for create, manage and manipulate of all resources in android OS.
+A powerful library for create, manage and manipulate of all resources in android OS.

 ## Project News